ibqn/algs/README.md

 ## 2 Analysis of Algorithms
-The staightforward implementation of the three sum caltulaion.
+The straightforward implementation of the three sum calculation.
 ```bash
 $ node three-sum.js
 size of the data set is 1000